-My love for yoga stems from a lifelong draw towards holistic healing.
-After a misdiagnosed childhood health issue led me to examine the relationship between mind, body, and nutrition, I found yoga as a way to listen to my body's signals, feel at peace in my skin, and "clear the pathways" for my body to self heal at the root of the issue, and ultimately feel at peace in my skin.
+My love for yoga stems from a lifelong inclination towards holistic healing.
+After a misdiagnosed childhood health issue led me to reexamine the relationship between mind, body, and nutrition, I stumbled upon yoga as a way to discover new ways to listen to my body's messages, clear the pathways for it to heal itself at the root of the issue, and ultimately feel at peace in my skin.

 Now, my background in holistic bodywork, education and social outreach, and creative arts therapy, lends itself to a dynamic, Vinyasa-based yoga practice for resilience and relaxation.
 In class, with plenty of offerings for modifications, I'll encourage you to practice supported strength-building and awareness, in accordance with your body's signals, compassionate listening, and a sense of humor to honor your own unique practice.

 That's my story ...
 I look forward to hearing yours!